mjnikkila/CSB-project-1/README.md

 list (https://www.owasp.org/index.php/Top_10_2013-Top_10).

 I'm no expert in Java Spring framework, but decided to do this course project with it since there are always new and great things to learn.
-During the project I briefly learned the framework too.
+During the project I learned the framework too.

 For this project I extended the provided [template](https://github.com/cybersecuritybase/cybersecuritybase-project) in a way that it provides additional features such as: